zennoi/lzguangzl.github.io/README.md

 When using the core files, the demo images, posts, and pages are all included with the download.
 After following the instructions below, you can then go and change the content of the pages and posts.

-1. [Download](https://github.com/StartBootstrap/startbootstrap-clean-blog-jekyll/archive/master.zip) or Clone the repository.
-2. Update the following configuration settings in your `_config.yml` file:
+1. Update the following configuration settings in your `_config.yml` file:

     * `baseurl`
     * `url`